outlearn-content/node-path/pages/live-long.md

 # Live Long and Prosper with Node.js

-Thanks for taking the path.
-Hope you found it at least somewhat useful.
-Now go forth with Node.js!
+Now you are done with the path and ready to go forth with Node.js!

 ![Prosper](http://media4.giphy.com/media/IL4iTvQH0MjS/200.gif)

-When you reach the end, please tweet about your new Node-Fu and copy me @trulybobloblaw.

-Bob Loblaw
-VP of Engineering
-SuperMegaCorp
+I'm always looking to polish the learning resources here.
+If you have any feedback, do reach out with the feedback widget on the right side of the screen.

+Happy coding!
+Asin Kronos